CodeCat-maker/academic-resume-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zepeng Wang, currently diving deep into the realms of computer science at the University of Glasgow, holds a fervent passion for artificial intelligence and its boundless possibilities.
+Zepeng Wang, currently diving deep into the realms of computing science at the University of Glasgow, holds a fervent passion for artificial intelligence and its boundless possibilities.
 While his foundational work in network security remains a testament to his expertise, it's the allure of AI, especially in understanding intricate behavioral patterns, that truly captures his imagination.
 {style="text-align: justify;"}